gitlabhq/gitlabhq/doc/development/doc_styleguide.md

 ## Images

+- You can use the [Nimbus screenshot][nimbus] browser add-on which available for Firefox, Chrome and Opera.
+Read their [quick guide][nimbus-guide] to get you started.
+- Capture only the relevant parts of a feature, do not include the navigation sidebar unless absolutely necessary.
 - Place images in a separate directory named `img/` in the same directory where the `.md` document that you're working on is located.
 Always prepend their names with the name of the document that they will be included in.
 For